I18n

 .formatRelativeTime(luxonDate, 'hours')

-We will find the best unit when using the formatting unit is set to auto
+We will find the best unit when using the formatting unit is set to auto.
+For example:

 const luxonDate = DateTime.local().plus({ hours: 2 })